java-to-kotlin/kotlin-tdd-workshop/docs/04-examples.md

 +------+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+
 ```

-And how the Controller sends the scores to the Console:
+... and how the Controller sends the scores to the Console:

 ```
 PLAYER 7,0,7 6,4,27 10,,47 8,2,67 10,,86 4,5,95 7,3,115 10,,135 6,4,145 0,2,147 147